-Many of us dreamed of being a mommy one day.
-We spent hours as a child taking care of our dolls, bathing them, dressing them and telling them everything would be ok.
-We watched and copied everything our moms did or what we hoped they would do to take care of us.
+Many of us dreamed of being a parent one day.
+Some of us spent hours as a child taking care of our dolls, bathing them, dressing them and telling them everything would be ok.
+We watched and copied everything our parents did or what we hoped they would do to take care of us.

-Or maybe being a mom wasn’t something that came naturally to you.
+Or maybe being a parent wasn’t something that came naturally to you.
 Maybe you had a challenging childhood and questioned what kind of parent you would be?

 Regardless, parenthood isn’t easy and to our dismay, babies don’t come with instruction manuals.
 So what’s a parent to do?
-How do we best navigate the often troubling and exhausting waters to reach the shores of balance and harmony within our families and ourselves?
+How do we best navigate those challenging and exhausting moments?
+How can we bring more balance and harmony to our life and the life of our families?

-When I was a brand new parent (and sometimes even now – 10 years later!)
-I felt completely overwhelmed, exhausted, frustrated and baffled by many of the behaviors I was seeing and challenging moments I was having with my kids.
+When I was a new parent (and sometimes even now – 11 years later!), I felt completely overwhelmed, exhausted, frustrated and baffled by many of the behaviors I was seeing and challenging moments I was having with my kids.
+I used to think to myself, “None of these behaviors would’ve been tolerated by my parents!”
 It took me a while to realize that I was playing a big role in the “problem.”
 Trust me, it wasn’t easy to admit!
 My expectations of how I thought my kids “should be” behaving simply weren’t realistic and my reactions weren’t helping any of us.
 Things had to change.
-For me, it began with taking responsibility for my own behavior in order to begin building the connection I knew I truly wanted for my family.
+For me, it began with taking responsibility for my own behavior and committing to parenting in a more mindful, encouraging way, so that I could build the connected and respectful relationship I knew I wanted and needed with my family.

-There are times we react to our children in a negative way.
-For example, we may be in a hurry, becoming impatient and easily annoyed.
-Or, we may find ourselves easily triggered by something our child says or does, so either lash back or worry their “misbehavior” will persist!
-Or perhaps even both!
-When in these states, how often have you said to yourself, “I sound (or am acting) just like my mom/dad!?”
+Life is busy and hectic these days.
+It’s all too easy to become impatient and easily annoyed.
+We may find ourselves triggered by something our child says or does, so we either lash out at them, worry their “misbehavior” will only get worse if we don’t “nip it in the bud” or both!
+In these impatient, annoyed states, how often have you said to yourself, “I sound just like my mother/father!?”

 We’ve all been there!

-Being present is more than simply listening with your ears, it’s listening with your heart.
-It means appreciating the amazing being in front of you with all his hopes, dreams, fears and ideally, without judgment.
+Finpecia online canada Being present is more than simply listening with our ears, it’s listening with our hearts.
+It’s about appreciating and valuing the amazing being in front of us with all his hopes, dreams fears and insecurities, with acceptance and understanding, rather than criticism and judgment.

-As a first step in this process, it is crucial to begin accepting your own imperfections and treat yourself with the same loving kindness you give or hope to give to your child.
-Your child doesn’t want (or need) you to be perfect…she wants you to accept yourself so that you can then accept her and all of her imperfections.
+Being present involves accepting our own imperfections and treating ourselves with the same loving kindness we give or hope to give to our child.
+Our children don’t want (or need) us to be perfect – they need us to accept ourselves so that we can then accept them and all of their imperfections.
 When we accept ourselves and are willing to make mistakes, we teach our children that mistakes are how we learn, grow and evolve.

 Our children are little sponges picking up on every detail of our communication, both verbal and nonverbal.
-Think about what message you want to send your child about self-confidence, self-acceptance and resiliency.
-Model the very behaviors you hope to instill in your child.
-Become aware of your own negative self-talk and the toll it takes on your mind and body.
-Think about what you would say to a friend…if you wouldn’t say it to a friend, I suggest you stop saying it to yourself.
+Think about what messages you want to send your child about self-confidence, self-compassion and resiliency.
+Strive to model the very behaviors you hope to instill in your children as they grow.

 When children misbehave, as they all do, they are doing so to get their needs met and because they’re dealing with strong emotions they are not yet able to rationally process.
-They are also working hard to figure out their world and just how far they can go.
-It’s their job to push the limits and test the boundaries and it’s our job to have those limits and boundaries in place – set with both kindness and firmness and an empathic understanding of their developmental needs.
+They are also working hard to figure out this big, complicated world and are doing the best they can with the skills that they have – we all are!

-To truly feel the joy of being a parent, we must begin to appreciate our imperfect selves in order accept the imperfections in our children.
+Finding joy in parenthood begins with appreciating our imperfect selves in order to accept the imperfections in our children.
 None of us are perfect.
 We’re not meant to be perfect.
-It’s our imperfections that make us so colorful and interesting!
+It’s our imperfections that make us so colorful and unique!
 We must also realize that parenting isn’t always blissful and that’s ok!
-We’ll have good days and not so good days because it’s all part of the journey.
+We all have good days and not so good days because it’s all part of the journey.
 Find your tribe of support and put yourself back on your list of “to do’s.”
 As they say, “You can’t pour from an empty cup!”
 YOU matter!